-If you select the service (.par), and then the Advanced tab, a pane named TIBCO Business Works Checkpoint Data Repository is displayed.
+If you select the service (.par), and then the Advanced tab, a pane named TIBCO BusinessWorks Checkpoint Data Repository is displayed.
 In this field, you can specify where state of process instances is stored when a checkpoint is performed.
 The value defaults to Checkpoint Data Repository.
 If a JDBC Connection Resource has been configured for the project, you also have the option to choose database.

 Because fault-tolerant engines are expected to be on separate machines, you should specify to use a database for storage for each process engine.
-This allows you to specify the same JDBC Connection resource for the master and secondary engines, and therefore all engines can share the information stored for process instance checkpoints.
-See, Configuring Storage for TIBCO Business Works Processes, on page 165.
+By this you can specify the same JDBC Connection resource for the master and secondary engines, and therefore all engines can share the information stored for process instance checkpoints.
+See , Configuring Storage for TIBCO BusinessWorks Processes, on page 185.